FedericoLevis/JSU/README.md

 # 1) JSU Features
+**JSU** is a Lightweight JavaScript Utility library with the main goal of simplifing developer design.
+  - Most of the JSU Features API are in PURE JS code: for <a href="#11-jsu-core-features">JSU Core Features</a> **No other plugin is required**
   - **All modern browsers are supported**: IE9+, Firefox 3+, Chrome,...
+(NOTE: for Popup you should use [JS Popup] for Cross Browser compatibility)
-  - **Examples provided for each JSU feature**, showing in Fixed Tips the JS code required to implement the JSU features.
-From [Try JSU Samples] you can reach all the other samples and JSU Feature documentation
+  - **Examples, documentation and Video provided for each JSU feature** (see <a href="#2-jsu-samples-videos-documentation">2) JSU Samples, Videos, Documentation</a>.
+From  the [Main JSU Samples] you can reach all the other samples and JSU Feature documentation
-  - **Very Powerful and Simple to use**: only 1 or 2 JS instructions to get all the power and flexibilty of the JSU feature
+  - **Very Powerful and Simple to use**: maximum 1 or 2 JS instructions are required to get all the power and flexibilty of the JSU feature
-  - **Very Simple and flexible JSU configuration** with require.js or including manually the required JSU Files (see par 2 )
-  - **Flexible switch between Comment/Minified JSU** with a single code line modification in jsu.js (see par 2 )
+  - **Very Simple and flexible JSU configuration** with require.js or including manually the required JSU Files (see <a href="#4-jsu-configuration">4) JSU CONFIGURATION</a> ; you can also easily **switch between Comment/Minified JSU** with a single code line modification in jsu.js.
   - **Localization support**: all the displayed messages are isolated in local/LAN/locale-core.js.
-So you can easily select the desired language simply including the proper locale file (see par 2 ) .
-JSU provides locale/EN/locale-core.js (English=default) and locale/ITA/locale-core.js (Italian)You can also add and include your personal local/LAN/locale-core.js
+You can easily select the desired language simply including the proper locale file (see par 2 ).
+Default JSU locale is English (local/EN/locale-core.js)
   - **CSS support** : if required you can easily customize presentation modifying JSU CSS files (core.css, Popup.css)

 ## 1.1) JSU CORE Features
 ``Pure JS Plugins, No Requirement``
-**JSU** is a Lightweight JavaScript Utility library with the main goal of simplifing developer design.
-JSU provides following flexible and powerful API in PURE JS code (No other plugin are required):
   - [Validate]: **Validate Items** with many constraints/options.
 Show Validate Errors in Red Items or Section, Popup ... <a href="https://youtu.be/wpo2oM_L3ds" target="_blank"> <img src="https://rawgit.com/FedericoLevis/images/master/jsuAbout/PlayVideo.png" alt="Click to See the Video" width="100" height="20" border="2" /></a>
   - [Tooltip]: Many **HTML Tooltips** options: Floating/Fixed Tips with HTML, GIF, Video, JS Code, ... <a href="https://youtu.be/wpo2oM_L3ds" target="_blank"> <img src="https://rawgit.com/FedericoLevis/images/master/jsuAbout/PlayVideo.png" alt="Click to See the Video" width="100" height="20" border="2" /></a>
 alt="Click to See the Video" width="50" height="50" border="10" /></a>